 If you have to do the sum of a single range of cells, columns, or rows, or several adjacent columns or rows, here the Excel AutoSum feature comes in handy, to sum up automatically.

 To use the AutoSum feature of Excel, follow these 5 easy steps:-

 Step 1.
-Select a blank cell next to numbers where you want to store the sum’s values.
+Select a blank cell next to the numbers where you want to store the sum’s values.

 Step 3.
 Now, press the Enter key from the keyboard to get the sum of the selected columns.

-Note: By default, it will select all columns upward if there is no blank cell is available in between.
+Note: By default, it will select all columns upward if there is no blank cell available in between.

 Step 4.
 In similar ways, to sum a row, select the blank cell to the right of the row’s last number.
 Click on the AutoSum button from the Home or Formulas tab.
-Sum formula will automatically be entered in the selected blank cell, and the cell’s values will be added, which will be highlighted.
+The sum formula will automatically be entered in the selected blank cell, and the cell’s values will be added, which will be highlighted.

 Step 5.
 Now, press the Enter key from the keyboard to get the sum of the selected rows.

-Note: By default, it will select all rows to the left side of the selected cell if there is no blank cell is available in between.
+Note: By default, it will select all rows to the left side of the selected cell if there is no blank cell available in between.

 Bonus Tips: If there is a blank cell and Microsoft Excel does not select the desired rows or columns by default, after pressing the AutoSum button, you can select the desired cell to sum it.